The U.K. housing market, long admired for its resilience and upward trajectory, now faces mounting questions about its stability.

 Coles highlights that tax cuts, though generally favored by buyers, won’t solve the current property market challenges.

-A comprehensive approach is needed to address these issues effectively.
+A comprehensive approach is necessary to address these issues effectively.
 Simply boosting demand without addressing supply constraints may lead to more buyers vying for limited housing stock, potentially driving prices up.
-This phenomenon was observed during the stamp duty holiday prompted by the COVID-19 pandemic.
+This phenomenon occurred during the stamp duty holiday prompted by the COVID-19 pandemic.

 He pointed out that governments have historically favored quick-fix demand-boosting measures over addressing the structural issues within the housing market.
 The focus should be on ensuring a balanced supply of properties to achieve more lasting and equitable growth.